epsyIon/LunarTheme/readme.md

 ## Contributing

 - Download and install the Theme from Cydia
-- Find a App without a cool looking custom icon
+- Find an App without a cool looking custom icon
-- [Open a new issue](https://github.com/EPSYLON2K/LunarTheme/issues/new) and tell me about it
+- [Open a new issue](https://github.com/EPSYLON2K/LunarTheme/issues/new) and tell me all about it
-- Look forward to the new upcoming update! 🎉
+- Look forward to the next upcoming update! 🎉

 ## Found a bug?